Abhay78920/insyd-notif-backend/README.md

 # Insyd Backend

-Node.js backend service for the Insyd notification system.
+This is a proof-of-concept Node.js backend for the Insyd Notification System assignment.
+It handles user activity events and generates notifications stored in MongoDB.

 ## Features

 - RESTful API endpoints for activities and notifications
-- MongoDB integration with Mongoose
+- MongoDB integration using Mongoose
-- Real-time notification generation
+- Instant notification generation based on activity
-- Modular architecture with separation of concerns
+- Modular codebase with separation of concerns

 ## Tech Stack

 - Node.js
 - Express.js
-- MongoDB
-- Mongoose
+- MongoDB + Mongoose
 - ES Modules
 - CORS enabled